 Cut your print content by 25-50%

-It's best if we start with this guideline because you will need to adopt a miserly approach to your word output if you are going to be successful in writing for the web.
+You will need to adopt a succinct writing style if you are going to be successful in writing for the web.
+So it's best if we start with this guideline.

-If you are copying and pasting content from printed material into a website (which I find most time-challenged clients do), then you should aim to cut the word count by 25-50%.
+You should aim to cut your words by 25%-50% if you are copying and pasting text from print documents.
 A 25% cut is a pass mark, but a 50% cut should be the goal.